ActMatSMlab/Model_B_with_colored_noise_code/README.md

 # Model_B_with_colored_noise_code
-This repository contains the source code used to simulate the system described by Model B with colored noise, as presented in the accompanying paper.
+This repository contains the source code used to simulate the system described by Model B with colored noise, along with the data presented in the accompanying paper.

 In this work, we model the effects of active particles on passive colloidal particles in an active–passive mixture.
 The influence of the active particles on the passive ones is represented as a spatiotemporally correlated colored noise.

 The theoretical background for generating the spatiotemporally correlated colored noise is described in : https://journals.aps.org/pra/abstract/10.1103/PhysRevA.46.4670